cometbft/cometbft/docs/qa/method.md

 [`latency_throughput.py`]: ../../scripts/qa/reporting/README.md#Latency-vs-Throughput-Plotting

 14. Alternatively,  follow the instructions for the [`latency_plotter.py`] script.
-    This script generates a series of plots per experiment and configuration that my help with visualizing Latency vs Throughput variation.
+    This script generates a series of plots per experiment and configuration that may help with visualizing Latency vs Throughput variation.

 [`latency_plotter.py`]: ../../scripts/qa/reporting/README.md#Latency-vs-Throughput-Plotting-version-2